v-Pranshu/MOC_NozzleDesign/README.md

-# Method of Characteristics for designing supersonic nozzles.
+# Method of Characteristics for designing diverging section of supersonic nozzles.

 The code utilizes method of characterisitics to solve the velocity potential equation (which is a hyperbolic partial differential equation) used for modelling compressible, inviscid and irrotational fluid flow.